pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-30-locked-down.md

 We sailed on to Gouyave, where we anchored in a large patch of sand in clear water, a little way from the village.
 Close to the shore, but very quiet.

-By the evening, the back of my legs were an interesting shade of purple.
+By the evening, the back of my legs was an interesting shade of purple.
 I had my dinner standing up.